kerberos-io/cloud/README.md

 ## What's in the repo?

-This repo describes how to install Kerberos Hub inside your own Kubernetes cluster (or [K3S cluster](https://k3s.io/)) using a Helm chart.
+This repo describes how to install Hub inside your own Kubernetes cluster (or [K3S cluster](https://k3s.io/)) using a Helm chart.

 A couple of dependencies need to be installed first: